max-alletsee/rstudio-themes/README.md

 If you would like to learn more about how to create custom themes for RStudio, please see the [RStudio theme creation website](https://rstudio.github.io/rstudio-extensions/rstudio-theme-creation.html).

-You can find [here](https://github.com/max-alletsee/rstudio-themes/blob/master/data/rstudio_themes.csv) a CSV file, also including links to screenshots if available (*currently including only light themes, will be expanded gradually*).
+You can find [here](https://github.com/max-alletsee/rstudio-themes/blob/master/data/rstudio_themes.csv) a CSV file, also including links to screenshots if available (*work in progess, currently only covering all light themes*).

 ## How to install/use custom themes

 RStudio supports custom themes in version 1.20 or higher.
-Themes can be installed via Tools - Global Options - Appearance - Add Theme.
+Themes can be installed via "Tools" - "Global Options" - "Appearance" - "Add Theme".
 Once a theme is installed, the theme name will appear in the theme list and it can be activated by simply clicking on it.

 ![Add Theme option in RStudio Global Preferences Menu](assets/rstudio_install_themes.png)

+The "rstudioapi" package includes an ["addTheme" function](https://rdrr.io/cran/rstudioapi/man/addTheme.html) that allows to install custom themes.

+Moreover, this Github repository comes with a little pseudo-package that allows to install specific themes from the list below, also coming with the possibility for a bulk install.
+Below is a quick overview how to use this function. *(This is work in progress and currently covers all light themes)*

+    # install the pseudo-package from this Github repository
+    devtools::install_github("max-alletsee/rstudio-themes")

+    library(rstudiothemes) # ... then load the library

+    # example 1: bulk-install all light themes
+    install_rstudio_themes(theme = "all_light")

+    # example 2: install two specific light themes
+    install_rstudio_themes(theme = c("Ayu Light", "Github {rsthemes}"))

 ## Dark Themes